timescale/docs/migrate/dual-write-and-backfill/dual-write-from-timescaledb.md

   tablespaces other than the default.
 This is a known limitation.

 - `--no-owner` is required because tsdbadmin is not a superuser and cannot assign ownership in all cases.
-This flag means that everything will be owned by the tsdbadmin user in the target regardless of ownership in the source.
+This flag means that everything is owned by the tsdbadmin user in the target regardless of ownership in the source.
 This is a known limitation.

 - `--no-privileges` is required because tsdbadmin is not a superuser and cannot assign privileges in all cases.
-This flag means that privileges assigned to other users will need to be reassigned in the target database as a manual clean-up task.
+This flag means that privileges assigned to other users need to be reassigned in the target database as a manual clean-up task.
 This is a known limitation.

-- `--exclude-table-data='_timescaledb_internal.*'` will dump the structure
-  of the hypertable chunks, but not the data.
-This will create empty chunks on the target ready for the backfill process.
+- `--exclude-table-data='_timescaledb_internal.*'` dumps the structure of the hypertable chunks, but not the data.
+This creates empty chunks on the target, ready for the backfill process.

-If the source database has the timescaledb extension installed in a schema other than "public" it will cause issues on Timescale.
+If the source database has the timescaledb extension installed in a schema other than "public" it causes issues on Timescale.
 Edit the dump file to remove any references to the non-public schema.
 The extension must be in the "public" schema on Timescale.
 This is a known limitation.

 ### 3c.
 Ensure that the correct TimescaleDB version is installed

 <TimescaleDBVersion />

 ### 3d.
-Load the roles and schema into the target database, and disable all background jobs
+Load the roles and schema into the target database, and turn off all background jobs

 ```bash
 psql -X -d "$TARGET" \